-Theme Class number of times Description 2 Structural Planning of civil infrastructures is introduced.
-The concept, significance Structural Planning of planning, characteristics of civil infrastructures are discussed.
+Theme Class number of times Description Structural Planning Structural Planning of civil infrastructures is introduced.
+The concept, significance 2 of planning, characteristics of civil infrastructures are discussed.
 Practical planning process of a bridge is explained.
 The bridge types such as girder, truss, arch and suspension bridge that have been regarded individually are explained as an integrated concept from the viewpoint of Structure and Form 3 acting forces to understand the structural systems which have continuous or symmetrical relationships.
 Furthermore, various examples are discussed based on the understanding of the structural systems.
-Structural Design and Design theory of civil infrastructures is introduced.
-The allowable stress design Structural Design and Performance-based 3 method and the limit state design method are explained.
-The basic of earthquake resistant design is discussed based on the dynamic response of structures.
+Structural Design and 2 Design theory of civil infrastructures is introduced.
+The allowable stress design Structural Design and method and the limit state design method are explained.
+The basic of earthquake Performance-based 3 resistant design is discussed based on the dynamic response of structures.
 Design Performance-based design is also introduced.
 Random Variables Fundamentals of random variables, functions of random variables, probability of and Functions of 1 Random Variables failure and reliability index in their simplest forms are lectured.
 Structural Safety 3 Limit states, probability of failure, FOSM reliability index, Hasofer-Lind reliability Analysis 3 index, Monte Carlo method are lectured.
-Design Codes 2 Code format as Load and Resistance Factors Design (LRFD) method, calibration of partial safety factors based on the reliability method are given.
+Design Codes 2 Code format as Load and Resistance Factors Design (LRFD) method, calibration Design Codes 2 of partial safety factors based on the reliability method are given.
 Assessment of the 1 Assess the level of attainment.
 Level of Attainment 1 Assess the level of attainment.